The stellar population of Sco OB2 revealed by Gaia DR2 data: Membership to Sco OB2

 A useful diagnostic tool enabled by the accurate Gaia data is the Color-Absolute Magnitude Diagram (CAMD, shown in Fig.~\ref{camd-pms-define}), based on Gaia BP and RP photometric measurements, and Gaia absolute $G$ magnitude $M_G$ (see e.g., Gaia Collaboration \e 2018b).
 The error on $M_G$ introduced by parallax errors, given our selection on $\pi/\Delta \pi$, is 0.22~mag at most, and typically much less except for the faintest sources.

-The CAMD in Fig.~\ref{camd-pms-define} shows only Gaia sources in the initial member sample (red polygon in Fig.~\ref{pm-nofilt}).
+The CAMD in Fig.~\ref{camd-pms-define} shows only Gaia sources in the { PM-selected} member sample (red polygon in Fig.~\ref{pm-nofilt}).
 This diagram shows both a well-defined main sequence (MS), and a clear pre-main-sequence (PMS) band above it, separated by a gap.
-Also shown for reference are the empirical sequences of the Pleiades and IC~2602\footnote{The IC~2602 sequence is computed from all Gaia members selected from a square sky region of $5^\circ$ side centered on $(RA,Dec)=(160.74167,-64.4)$, and with constraints $\pi/\Delta \pi>10$, $-26<\mu_l<-17$~mas/yr, $-2<\mu_b<4$~mas/yr, and $6<\pi<7$~mas (383 stars).} clusters, derived by us using Gaia DR2 data.
-The low-density, diffuse cloud of datapoints below the MS at colors $BP-RP>1$ is due to the so-called ``$BP-RP$ excess'' (e.g., Arenou \e 2018), arising from source confusion in dense areas, for which the $BP$ and $RP$ colors are unreliable.
+Also shown for reference are the empirical sequences of the Pleiades and IC~2602\footnote{The IC~2602 sequence is computed from all Gaia members selected from a square sky region of $5^\circ$ side centered on $(RA,Dec)=(160.74167,-64.4)$, and with constraints $\pi/\Delta \pi>10$, $-26<\mu_l<-17$~mas/yr, $-2<\mu_b<4$~mas/yr, and $6<\pi<7$~mas (383 stars).} clusters, derived by us using Gaia DR2 data. { In the lower left part ($BP-RP<1$, $M_G>10$) the white-dwarf sequence is also visible.} The low-density, diffuse cloud of datapoints below the MS at colors $BP-RP>1$ is due to the so-called ``$BP-RP$ excess'' (e.g., Arenou \e 2018), arising from source confusion in dense areas, for which the $BP$ and $RP$ colors are unreliable.
 In our sample this effect involves a negligible fraction of Gaia sources, even though we did non apply filter (2) from Arenou \e (2018), purposely designed to remove those sources.
 The PMS band comprises all the low-mass members of Sco~OB2, while the more massive MS members ($BP-RP<1$) cannot be distinguished from the field stars from this CAMD.
 The red arrow is the reddening vector, as estimated by Kounkel \e (2018) for low extinction values: the narrow width of the MS at $BP-RP<1$ (i.e., where it is not parallel to the reddening vector) shows that extinction is negligible up to the maximum sample distance of 200~pc.
 Exceptions to this are only likely in the immediate vicinity of dark clouds ($\rho$~Oph, Lupus), which occupy a tiny fraction of the studied sky area.
-The solid black polygon in Fig.~\ref{camd-pms-define} encloses all possible PMS stars up to very young ages, and at the same time is affected by only a minimal contamination from low-mass MS field stars, thanks to the MS narrow width: this polygon defines our ``PMS locus'' in the CAMD, and contains 11103 sources (strongly dominated by members), reported in Table~\ref{table-pms}.
+The { larger} solid black polygon in Fig.~\ref{camd-pms-define} encloses all possible PMS stars up to very young ages, and at the same time is affected by only a minimal contamination from low-mass MS field stars, thanks to the MS narrow width: this polygon defines our ``PMS locus'' in the CAMD, and contains { 10839} sources (strongly dominated by members), reported in Table~\ref{table-pms} { and henceforth referred to as PMS sample}.
 The oldest ages covered by this PMS locus correspond approximately to the age of IC~2602 ($\sim 45$~Myr, e.g., Dobbie \e 2010).
-The upper-MS locus of possible Sco~OB2 members falls instead inside the dashed black lines, in the upper left part of the diagram, and contains 2740 sources (both members and field stars), reported in Table~\ref{table-upp-ms}.
+The upper-MS locus of possible Sco~OB2 members falls instead inside the { smaller} black { polygon}, in the upper left part of the diagram, and contains { 3598} sources (both members and field stars), reported in Table~\ref{table-upp-ms} { and henceforth referred to as Upper-MS sample. { In both Tables~\ref{table-pms} and~\ref{table-upp-ms} we also include star identifiers from SIMBAD, when available; the match between the SIMBAD database and the Gaia DR2 catalog was made by CDS (Strasbourg) and not checked by us.
+Out of the 10839 PMS members in Table~\ref{table-pms} only 1840 (17\%) have a corresponding entry in SIMBAD; instead, a SIMBAD match is found for 2922 (81\%) of the 3598 Upper-MS members in Table~\ref{table-upp-ms}. } The PMS and Upper-MS samples will be referred to collectively as the CAMD candidate member sample (14437 stars).
+The CAMD of Fig.~\ref{camd-pms-define} also shows a modest number of red-clump giants, and an even smaller number of brighter and redder giants at $BP-RP>2$ and $M_G<0$.
+This type of stars cannot be a contaminant for the CAMD candidate sample. }